 Charlotte has experience in refugee resettlement, having previously held a position at a local authority in the South-East where she played an instrumental role in establishing, implementing and co-ordinating their approach to delivering the UK government’s Syrian Vulnerable Persons Resettlement Scheme.
 The scheme resettles Syrian families to the UK who have been displaced to Jordan, Turkey, Iraq, Egypt and Lebanon and have been referred for resettlement by the UNHCR.
 Charlotte’s work on the scheme led to the resettlement of several Syrian families to the borough in which she was working.

 Charlotte joined Coram International in January 2018 and has a number of vital contract, budget and project management responsibilities on a variety of projects.

-International Research Assistant
+International Research Officer

 Charlie Baker holds an MSc (with distinction) in Human Rights from the London School of Economics and Political Science where she studied a number of issues, including children’s rights, genocide, gender and globalisation, and gender and conflict, as well as conducting research into the effect of NGO lobbying on the UK Modern Slavery Act 2015.
 Charlie also holds a BA in Philosophy, Politics, and Economics from the University of Oxford.

 Charlie has previously worked for an MP in the Houses of Parliament and for a think tank exploring the effectiveness of the UK Government, specialising in data analysis and visualisation.
 She has extensive voluntary experience working with children in the UK and Romania, particularly with children and young people that have disabilities and long-term health challenges.

 Charlie joined Coram International in April 2018 and assists in conducting sociological and legal research across a number of different projects.